jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 13. 13-binary_tree_nodes.c - Counts all the nodes with at least 1 child in a binary tree.

 14. 14-binary_tree_balance.c - Measures the balance factor of a binary tree.

+15. 15-binary_tree_is_full.c - Checks if a binary tree is full.